-To start using the fire extinguisher, you must first remove the safety pin.
+First, you must remove the safety pin to start using the fire extinguisher.
 This pin is typically located at the top of the extinguisher and is secured by a plastic or metal seal.
 Pulling the pin will release the locking mechanism, allowing you to use the fire extinguisher.

 A – Aim low:

 Aim the nozzle or hose of the fire extinguisher at the base of the fire.
 Targeting the base ensures that you are attacking the source of the flames, which is crucial for extinguishing the fire effectively.
-Aiming too high or at the flames, themselves may not put out the fire, and could even make it worse.
+Aiming too high or at the flames, they may not extinguish the fire, and could even make it worse.

 S – Squeeze the lever:

 Once you have aimed the fire extinguisher at the base of the fire, squeeze the lever or handle to release the extinguishing agent.
 Make sure to maintain a firm grip on the extinguisher to control the flow of the agent and to prevent any recoil from the force of the discharge.